-- EPIC Asks NJ Supreme Court to Apply Fifth Amendment to Cell Phone Searches: EPIC has submitted an amicus brief in State v.
+- EPIC to Argue in Court Fifth Amendment Protects Cell Phone Passcodes: EPIC will present argument today in State v.
 Andrews, a New Jersey Supreme Court case about the compelled disclosure of a cell phone passcode.
-In the brief, EPIC argued that the Fifth Amendment limits the ability of the government to obtain cellphone passcodes.
-EPIC explained that the U.S. Supreme Court's decisions in Riley v.
+In its amicus brief, EPIC argued that the Fifth Amendment limits the ability of the government to obtain cellphone passcodes.
+Citing Riley v.
 California and Carpenter v.
-United States found that the vast amounts of personal data stored in cell phones "justifies strong constitutional protections."
-EPIC also explained that exceptions to the Fifth Amendment were adopted before personal information was "consolidated in one place."
-EPIC has long filed "friend of the court" briefs arguing that constitutional protections should keep pace with advances in technology.
+United States, EPIC said the U.S. Supreme Court has held that the vast troves of personal data stored in cell phones "justifies strong constitutional protections."
+EPIC also explained that limited exceptions to Fifth Amendment safeguards were adopted before personal information was "consolidated in one place."
+EPIC routinely files amicus briefs arguing that constitutional protections should keep pace with advances in technology.
 EPIC filed amicus briefs in Carpenter and Riley, which both involved the searches of cellphones.
-The U.S. Supreme Court cited EPIC's amicus brief in its opinion.
-(Jul.
-23, 2019) More top news »
+The Supreme Court cited EPIC's amicus brief in the Riley opinion.
+(Jan.
+21, 2020) More top news »

 This case concerns whether the compelled production of a cellphone password violates a defendant’s right against self-incrimination under the Fifth Amendment, New Jersey statute, and New Jersey common law.
 In 2016, Robert Andrews, an Essex County Sheriff's Office officer, was arrested and indicted on six counts.
 During his arrest, he turned over two phones.
 The State filed a motion to compel Andrews to disclose his phone passwords.
 Andrews opposed the State’s motion on the grounds that it violated his right against self-incrimination under the Fifth Amendment and New Jersey law.
 Both the trial and appellate courts sided with the State.
 The New Jersey Supreme Court granted review.